 If you ask U.S. safety officials, they will tell you that explosions and/or fires caused by e-cigarettes are not common.
 However, the damages caused by these devices have resulted in catastrophic and life-threatening injuries.

 The Federal Emergency Management Agency (FEMA) confirmed knowledge of more than 25 incidents where e-cigarettes exploded.
-Of those twenty-five, nine people reportedly suffered injuries.
+Of that twenty-five, nine people reportedly suffered injuries.

 29-year-old Cordero Caples suffered facial fractures, a broken neck, severe burns and broken teeth when his e-cigarette exploded.
 According to a fundraising post created by his sister, Caples was using a Kangertech produced e-cigarette.
 Little is known about why the injuries occurred.